 Swimming with dolphins is not thought to be good for the dolphins itself because it interferes with their rest.
-NOAA recommends staying at least 50 yards away from dolphins when ‘swimming’ with them (read more on the how and why of these guidelines).
+NOAA recommends staying at least 50 yards away from dolphins when ‘swimming’ with them (scroll up to see the how and why of these guidelines).
 Out of respect for dolphins and the ocean, please read these guidelines and choose your tour operator accordingly.

-Many tour operators on the Big Island (and worldwide) still organize “swim with dolphins” excursions with disregard for the best interest of the dolphins itself.
-To help improve this, NOAA has started the “Dolphin SMART” program.
+Tour operators on the Big Island (and worldwide) still organize “dolphin swim” excursions with disregard for the best interest of the dolphins itself.
+To help decrease the impact of these tours on the dolphins the NOAA has started the “Dolphin SMART” program.
 Dolphin SMART is a unique voluntary recognition and education program encouraging responsible viewing of wild dolphins.

 Commercial wild dolphin tours or any commercial vessel that may opportunistically view wild dolphins can participate in the SMART program and get recognized if they successfully demonstrate responsible viewing and advertising of dolphins in the wild and educating patrons on the importance of dolphin conservation.

-SMART has only recently expanded to Hawaii, and recognition has not been awarded to any company on the Big Island yet (as of January 2017).
+SMART has only recently expanded to Hawaii, and recognition has not been awarded to any company on the Big Island yet.
 If this happens we recommend that you reward the companies that gain SMART recognition by booking your tours through them.

 In the meantime there are a couple of things you can do to book the most dolphin-friendly tour: